dipteshkanojia/academic-kickstart/content/talk/cvssptalk/index.md

 authors = ["Diptesh Kanojia"]

 # Abstract and optional shortened version.
 abstract = "In this talk, I discuss the Transformers architecture in some detail along with the evolution of embeddings in the NLP sub-area of AI.
-The talk also features various other architectures and example of the fine tuning process (some of which are ongoing investigations and shall be redacted when the slides are uploaded)" abstract_short = "Transformers | Natural Language Processing | BERT | Attention | Neural Machine Translation"
+The talk also features various other architectures and example of the fine tuning process.
+Some slides have been redacted as they are ongoing investigations in our research group.
+These were presented internally at the University." abstract_short = "Transformers | Natural Language Processing | BERT | Attention | Neural Machine Translation"

 # Name of event and optional event URL.